jlumpe/jlumpe-gambit-lab-nb/experiments/210718-gambit-1.0-db-prerelease/readme.md

   * `210719-build-genome-database/`
     * `old-tid-to-new.json` - Mapping from old taxon ID values (used by previous few experiments) to primary key values of taxa in output database.
+  * `210730-validation/`
+    * `results.json` - Validation query results (different than standard JSON export format).

+* `data/processed/210718-gambit-1.0-db-prerelease/`
+  * `210730-validation/`
+    * `210729-1.0b-validation-primary-matches.csv` - summary of closest matches for all query genomes.
+    * `210729-1.0b-validation-alternate-matches.csv` - summary of 2nd match besides primary/closest,
+	  for the 3 queries which have it.
+    * `210729-1.0b-validation-unmatched-genus-info.csv` - information on genus/top-level taxon
+	  of closest genome for all 4 queries where no call was made, to see how much the threshold was missed by.

 ### Not in version control